ChrisiTornado/ChrisiTornado/README.md

 ## Projects

-I like working on practical projects that combine **backend engineering, architecture, and product thinking**.
+I like working on practical projects that combine **backend engineering, architecture and product thinking**.

 <table>
   <tr>